Employee engagement can be the difference between an employee who just does enough to get by and an employee who always goes the extra mile.

 Employee engagement is so essential to the customer experience that it's identified as one of the four core competencies of a customer-centric culture, based on research done by Qualtrics.

-According to our Employee Engagement and Modern Workplace Report, we found that 66% of Actively Disengaged employees are on the job hunt, compared to only 16% of Engaged employees.
+According to our Employee Engagement and Modern Workplace Report, we found that 58% of Actively Disengaged employees are on the job hunt, compared to only 35% of Highly Engaged employees.

 Humans naturally strive toward a sense of purpose and self-actualization–and if they feel consistently disengaged with the work they do, they're likely to look for a different opportunity.
 That doesn't mean your company is helpless to turnover, though!
 Focusing on employee engagement strategies is a great way to counteract turnover.
 For an in-depth understanding of employee turnover and retention, check out The Ultimate Guide to Employee Retention.